-Q Shelter has used content and ideas generated through extensive sector engagement during 2019 to develop recommendations focused on both supply and support.
+Q Shelter has used content and ideas generated through extensive sector engagement with the sector during COVID-19 to develop recommendations focused on both supply and support.

 This reflects strong sector sentiment that housing supply and evidencebased support programs for duration of need are both critical to ending homelessness.
+Housing is a critical element of health of our communities.
 The sector is seeking an integrated approach to supply and support that reduces gaps and strengthens prevention, early intervention and tenancy sustainment.